 - In a small bowl, whisk together the flour, cinnamon, baking powder, baking soda, and salt.
 In a separate bowl, whisk together the coconut oil, egg white, and vanilla.
 Stir in the Greek yogurt, mixing until no large lumps remain.
 Stir in the maple syrup.
 Alternate between adding the flour mixture and milk to the syrup mixture, beginning and ending with the flour, and stirring just until incorporated.
 Fold in the peaches.

 - Evenly divide the batter between the prepared muffin cups.
-Bake at 350°F for 19-21 minutes, or until a toothpick inserted into the center comes out clean.
+Bake at 350°F for 19-21 minutes, or until a toothpick inserted into the center comes out clean or with a few crumbs attached.
 Cool in the pan for 5 minutes before transferring to a wire rack.

 We just made these and they are delicious!
 Do you know if they can be frozen?